iFrankXue/blog.frankxue.ca/_posts/2024-08-01-project-sql-jobs-analyst.md

 # Tools I Used

 Following this tutorial, I enhanced some skills and get some new skills for the first time.
-For detial, the following tools are engaged in this project:
+For detail, the following tools are engaged in this project:

-- **SQL**: The backbone of this project, I used sql as the mian method to fullfill the whole analysis steps.
+- **SQL**: The backbone of this project, I used sql as the main method to fulfill the whole analysis steps.
 It covers the basic sql knowledges to advanced skills.
 - **PostgreSQL**: As it showed in "[2023 Developer Survey](https://survey.stackoverflow.co/2023/)", PostgreSQL is the most popular Database Management Tool.
 I used PostgreSQL to handle the job posting data.
 - **Visual Studio Code**: This is the most used coding software in recent years, and with the help of the SQLTools extension, VS Code can make the query experience much more easy and handy.
 - **Git & GitHub**: It is important to make version control during programming procedures.
 Git and GitHub are essential to meet this requirement.